This is an archived page and for reference purposes only

-Social Policy and Administration at Kent was ranked 3rd in The Complete University Guide 2017 and 4th in The Guardian University Guide 2017.
+Social Policy at Kent was ranked 13th in The Times Good University Guide 2019 and 13th in The Guardian University Guide 2019.

-Of students taking Law and related subjects such as Criminology, who graduated from Kent in 2015, 94% were in work or further study within six months (Destinations of Leavers from Higher Education survey).
+Of students studying Sociology and related subjects such as Criminology, who graduated from Kent in 2017 and completed a national survey, over 93% were in work or further study within six months (DLHE).

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.